-- The parse tree is built starting from the leaf nodes labeled by the terminals (tokens). - It tries to build the subtree of the rightmost non-terminal of the right-sentential form (with the the remaining input). - In other words it tries to discover the rightmost derivations in reverse order and use the corresponding reductions.
+- The parse tree is built starting from the leaf nodes labeled by the terminals (tokens). - It tries to build the leftmost internal node (labeled by non-terminal) whose children (their subtrees) have been constructed. - In other words it tries to discover the rightmost derivations in reverse order and use the corresponding reductions.

-- The process ends at the root of the tree labeled by the start symbol, or with an error condition. - At any intermediate point there is a sequence of sub-trees and their roots.
+- The process ends at the root of the tree labeled by the start symbol, or with an error condition. - At any intermediate point there is a sequence of roots of sub-trees.
 This sequence may be called the frontier of the parse tree.

-- At every step the parser tries to find an appropriate β in the frontier, which can be reduced by a rule A → β to get the previous right-sentential form. - If no such β is available, the parser either calls the scanner to get a new token, creates a leaf node and extend the frontier, or reports an error.
+- At every step the parser tries to find an appropriate β in the frontier, which can be reduced by a rule A → β, forming a bigger subtree of the parse tree. - If no such β is available, the parser either calls the scanner to get a new token, creates a leaf node and extend the frontier, or reports an error.